dtrelogan/react-formstate/docs/formExtension.md

 }
 ```

-that way the nested component can remain oblivious to how it is used.
+That way the nested component can remain oblivious to how it is used.